Media Selection Process

 Understanding The Market

-To determine which medium we should use to advertise our product we must first understand our target market.
+To determine which medium we should use to advertise our product we must first understand our target market–so we make the correct media selection.
 This includes the following:

 - Knowing who they are.
-Are they consumers (all consumers (TurboTax, Quicken or Dell), or just select consumers (teenage to 35 year-old gamers (Sony Playstation)), Fortune 100, small business, etc. If they are all consumers, or a large part of the population, we can use mass market medium such as network TV, radio or general publications (weekly newspaper).
+Are they consumers (all consumers (TurboTax, Quicken or Dell), or just select consumers (teenage to 35-year-old gamers (Sony Playstation)), Fortune 100, small business, etc. If they are all consumers or a large part of the population, we can use mass-market media such as network TV, radio or general publications (weekly newspaper).
 If they are Fortune 100 or small business we might use specific trade publications that target our same markets.

 - Their buying process.
 Is the sale simple (a package of gum that is an instant decision), or complex–requiring numerous complex presentations and layers of approvals (educational or government sales).

 - Who are the final decision-makers, along with the primary and secondary influencers?
 For example, for a sales force automation decision, the final say maybe the VP of Sales.
 However, the primary influencers maybe the salespeople and sales managers (who have to use it every day), plus the IT department (who has to support it).
 The secondary influencers may be the president (who wants more sales), the CFO (who has to finance it), and the secretary (who has to enter weekly leads).

 The percentage weight of influence of each person in the decision chain helps determine which medium and publications we may target.
 The VP of Sales may travel (so American Airlines magazine may work well).
 The Regional Sales Manager may be trying to move up (so Success Magazine may work).
 The IT department may need integration support (so CRM magazine may work), etc.